Welcome to a huge list of psychological pricing strategies.

 Charm pricing is most effective when the left digit changes.
 A one-cent difference between $3.80 and $3.79 won’t matter.
 However, a one-cent difference between $3.00 and $2.99 will make a huge difference.

 Why is the left digit so important?
-It involves the way our brain encodes numerical values.
+Because it anchors the perceived magnitude.

 Our brains encode numbers so quickly (and beyond consciousness) that we encode the size of a number before we finish reading it.
 Thomas and Morwitz (2005) explain that: